rbenv/rbenv/README.md

 Like `git`, the `rbenv` command delegates to subcommands based on its first argument.
 The most common subcommands are:

+### rbenv env

+Shows pertinent environment variables that are set by shims or rbenv exec (specifically PATH environment variable as well as any variables that start with GEM or RBENV)

+    $ rbenv env

 ### rbenv local